Jaspersoft/js-visualize-components-samples/pages/input-controls/all-ics.md

 All proper validations will be applied automatically depending on the metadata defined for your single select input control.
 For example, when you define a list of values as valid values, then this input control will enable only that list of values.

 There are currently no additional configurations for this input control.

+##  Multi select
+All proper validations will be applied automatically depending on the metadata defined for your multi select input control.
+For example, when you define a list of values as valid values, then this input control will enable only that list of values.

+There are currently no additional configurations for this input control.